epfl-matmat/matmat.org/funding.md

 # Funding and collaborations

 ## Individual funding
-- [**Practical discretisation error estimates for data-driven materials modelling**](https://snfdataportal.iterativ.ch/grants/grant/10002757) (Swiss National Science Foundation, Oct 2025 -- Sept 2029)
+- [**Practical discretisation error estimates for data-driven materials modelling**](https://data.snf.ch/grants/grant/10002757) (Swiss National Science Foundation, Oct 2025 -- Sept 2029, 600k CHF)
+  Modern computational materials discovery frequently involves machine-learned surrogates trained by running density-functional theory (DFT) simulations on a large set of structures.
+The error in the training data itself is predominantly modelled as small, homoscedastic Gaussian noise, such that the simulated DFT quantities need to be of consistently good quality across the entire data set.
+  Recent mathematical advances offer a quantitative approach to model the error due to the chosen plane-wave cutoff in energy and forces.
+In this project we will (1) to develop these discretisation error estimates into a routine tool for materials modelling and (2) to employ such quantitative estimates to overcome the limitations of a homoscedastic error model within Gaussian Processes (GP) regression.

+- [**A novel approach to first-principles inverse materials design leveraging algorithmic property derivatives**](https://data.snf.ch/grants/grant/221186) (Swiss National Science Foundation, Apr 2024 -- Mar 2026, 100k CHF)

 <!-- TODO Add info about my funding that I got -->
 <!-- TODO add logos for each of these funding opportunities -->